-- Dr Cindy Tromans, President and Immediate Past-President
+- Dr Cindy Tromans, Immediate Past-President

 - Peter Gumpelmayer, Treasurer

 - Dr Sylwia Kropacz-Sobkowiak, Chair of Professional Services Committee

 - Jesus Garcia Poyatos, Chair of Public Affairs and Economic Committee